hunterz-killer/S4-Notes/SE/README.md

 In essence, navigation testing aims to guarantee that users can seamlessly move through the WebApp to accomplish their tasks, regardless of their specific role or objectives.
 This ensures a smooth and intuitive user experience.

+## Configuration Testing:**

+Configuration testing involves examining a defined set of potential client-side and server-side configurations to ensure uniform user experiences across various setups.
+The primary objectives are to guarantee consistent user experiences and identify any errors that may be unique to specific configurations.

+### **Server-side Configuration Testing:**

+This testing focuses on evaluating the configurations and settings on the server-side to ensure they are correctly implemented and do not hinder the functionality or performance of the application.

+### **Client-side Configuration Testing:**

+This type of testing centers on the configurations and settings on the client-side, such as different devices or browsers, to confirm that the application functions seamlessly regardless of the client's environment.

+### **Security Concerns:**

+Within configuration testing, it's crucial to address security issues, which encompass:

+1. **Firewall:** Ensuring that the application's communication with external networks is protected and secure.

+2. **Authentication:** Verifying that the authentication mechanisms are robust and safeguard user data from unauthorized access.

+3. **Encryption:** Confirming that sensitive data is encrypted during transmission to prevent eavesdropping or unauthorized interception.

+4. **Authorization:** Ensuring that users only have access to the resources and functionalities they are explicitly authorized to use.

+## Performance Testing
+- Performance Testing addresses critical questions related to an application's responsiveness and stability under various loads and conditions.
+- By conducting thorough performance testing, organizations can pinpoint potential bottlenecks, optimize system components, and ensure that the application performs optimally under real-world conditions.
+This, in turn, leads to enhanced user satisfaction and higher confidence in the application's reliability.

+1. **Server Response Time:** Assesses if the server's response time deteriorates to an unacceptable and noticeable level, impacting user experience.

+2. **Load Threshold:** Identifies the point, in terms of users, transactions, or data loading, at which performance becomes unacceptable.

+3. **Component Responsibility:** Determines which system components are primarily responsible for performance degradation.

+4. **Average Response Time:** Measures the average response time experienced by users across different loading conditions.

+5. **Impact on Security:** Assesses if performance issues have any repercussions on system security.

+6. **Reliability and Accuracy:** Analyzes if the WebApp's reliability and accuracy are affected as the system load increases.

+7. **Maximum Capacity Testing:** Explores the system's behavior when subjected to loads exceeding the maximum server capacity.

+8. **Impact on Revenue:** Evaluates if performance degradation directly influences company revenues, especially in cases where revenue generation is tied to the application's performance.

+## Load Testing
+Load Testing focuses on evaluating how a web application and its server environment respond to different loading conditions.
+This type of testing helps assess the application's performance under varying loads and is typically characterized by considering these variables:

+1. **Number of Concurrent Users (N):** Load testing assesses how the system performs with varying numbers of simultaneous users accessing the application.

+2. **Number of Transactions (T):** It involves determining the volume of online transactions processed by the application within a specified timeframe, which can simulate real-world usage patterns.

+3. **Data Load per Transaction (D):** Load testing considers the data load processed by the server for each transaction.
+This variable helps evaluate how data-intensive tasks impact performance.

+4. **Recommended Connection Speed:** Load testing can also be used to determine the recommended connection speeds for users to ensure a smooth and responsive user experience.

+By conducting load testing with permutations of these variables, organizations can gain insights into the application's capacity, identify performance bottlenecks, and optimize the system to provide reliable and responsive service to users, regardless of the traffic load.

+## Stress testing
+- Stress testing is crucial for understanding how a system performs under extreme conditions, identifying failure points, and ensuring that it can recover gracefully.
+- This type of testing provides insights into the system's resilience and helps organizations prepare for scenarios where the application experiences unusually high loads.
+- Stress Testing aims to evaluate how a system behaves under extreme conditions, particularly when it exceeds its normal operational capacity.
+During stress testing, several questions are addressed:

+1. **Degrading Behavior:** Does the system degrade gracefully under stress, or does it abruptly shut down when capacity limits are surpassed?

+2. **Server Availability Messages:** Does the server software generate "server not available" messages, indicating to users that they cannot access the server?

+3. **Resource Request Queue:** Does the server queue resource requests during peak loads and process them once capacity demands decrease?

+4. **Transaction Integrity:** Are transactions lost or is data integrity compromised when the system is under significant stress?

+5. **Failure Points:** What specific values of concurrent users (N), transactions (T), and data load per transaction (D) cause the server environment to fail?
+How is this failure manifested?
+Are automated notifications sent to technical support?

+6. **Recovery Time:** If the system experiences a failure, how long does it take to come back online and resume normal operations?

+7. **Functionality Discontinuation:** Does the system discontinue certain functions (e.g., compute-intensive tasks, data streaming capabilities) as it approaches 80% or 90% of its capacity limits?